Instruments

 Spring (Earrach)

-Paul, and finally fulfills my longstanding desire to own a zouk–a desire I’ve nursed ever since I fell in love with Great Big Sea.
+My bouzouki!
+Spring was given me by joint gift of my partner Dara and our housemate Paul, and fulfilled my longstanding desire to own a zouk–a desire I’d nursed ever since I fell in love with Great Big Sea.
 Plus, I just love the word ‘bouzouki’.
 It sounds like something you scare out of somebody, or something you shout when you’re jumping off a cliff.

 Spring is named in keeping with the seasonal theme for my mandolin-like instruments and was made by the Olympia Dulcimer Company, home of the Walkabout Dulcimer.